mlk2991/anonymous/README.rst

 If you need to open the file, do it on a controlled computer where the **WiFi is turned off.** Then check the file with a packet analyzer (e.g. Wireshark) by looking if it tries to communicate with the outside world.
-If it does, you dodged a bullet but then the fun begins to investigate the malicious file and who sent it.
+If it does, you dodged a bullet but then the fun begins to investigate the malicious file and sender.

 **Important tip:** open a file only when you are not connected to the internet.